wbamberg/idl-reference/docs/mozIStorageService.md

 places the backup in the same directory as the current file.
 This function
 ensures that the file being created is unique.

-@param aDBFile
-       The database file that will be backed up.
-@param aBackupFileName
-       The name of the new backup file to create.
-@param [optional] aBackupParentDirectory
-       The directory you'd like the backup file to be placed.
-@return The nsIFile representing the backup file.

 #### Parameters ####